tgherzog/wbg-catalog-manual/index.md

 # Access to Information Policy # {#A2I}

-**Placeholder text: needs review by TKB**

 Datasets are subject to the Bank's [Access to Information Policy][a2i].
-Effectively, that means that public access is allowed to any data in the World Bank's position that is not subject to at least one of the exceptions listed in the A2I Policy.
+In principle, this means any data can be made publicly available as long as it is not subject to any of the exceptions listed in the A2I Policy.

 The A2I Policy lists the following exceptions (see section 2A of the A2I policy):

 #### A2I Exceptions